CiOShea/CiOShea/README.md

 I have a keen interest in Software Development as well as Databases, Data Structures and Web Development, and I am always looking for new things to learn!💻📚

-I am currently working on some small Python and Java projects to improve my skills in both!
+I am currently working on some small Python and Java projects to improve my skills in both.

 ## Skillset and Technologies Used: